Last updated on September 25th, 2023 at 12:51 pm

 During a crisis, which sees a significant drop in home values, unemployment should drop.

-Currently the unemployment rate in San Diego is 2.7%
+Currently the unemployment rate in San Diego is 4.2%

 Foreclosures

 Foreclosures increase inventory and put downward pressure on home prices as banks and other lenders seek out buyers quickly to offset their losses from defaulted loans.
-This can create uncertainty as buyers will weigh potential risks with acquiring these homes.

-As real estate markets have become increasingly dependent on macroeconomic factors in recent years—such as interest rates, unemployment rates and global economic events—it’s important for buyers and sellers alike to watch for signs that the San Diego housing market may be headed for a crash
+As real estate markets have become increasingly dependent on macroeconomic factors in recent years—such as interest rates, unemployment rates and global economic events—it’s important for buyers and sellers alike to watch for signs that the San Diego housing market may be headed for a crash/

 lender mediated propertjes in San Diego